 Even a 5% reduction in customer churn can increase profitability by 75%.
 That’s just one of the reasons to take this inevitable but controllable metric seriously.
 To understand how important this metric is, look at this: an average app loses 77% of its Daily Active Users within the first 3 days after installation, 90% within 30 days, and over 95% after 90 days.

 But what exactly is customer churn rate?
 Can you reduce it to acceptable levels?
-If so, how?
+And more importantly, how can customer engagement software assist?
+We’re about to delve deep into these concerns.
 We’ll discuss the answers to these questions, and more in this blog.

 What is churn rate?

 The churn rate or attrition rate is the rate at which your customers stop doing business with your company or stop using your company’s products or services; at any given time.
-A high churn rate indicates problems with your product, its marketing, retargeting, or support.
+An elevated churn rate might point towards issues with your product, its promotional strategies, or perhaps the absence of an effective customer engagement tool in your retargeting or support procedures.

 How to calculate churn rate with formula?